cgsbstudio/cgsbstudio.github.io/NOTES.md

 - mobile testing
 - og/metadata

+ToDo:

+- check bold text on about page in safari
+- check blur in safari

 Features to consider adding:

 - Multiple projects on home page carousel + hero interactivity?
-- Font bold better support
 - Logos on work page?
 We should dial in that presentation.

 ############################################################